Sponsorship is the most valuable resource in consulting

 They are very transactional in nature and don't see any value in supporting others.

-Don't bother investing time in these people.
-No amount of work can change that.
+Spot these people early and don't bother investing time in them.
+No amount of fantastic work can change them.

 Keep good professional relationships with them, but don't overinvest and expect fantastic results.
 Otherwise, you will be sorely disappointed.